bauerjj/SphinxSearch/README.md

 ######Related Discussion Threads
 For each discussion, a list of related threads in reference to the currently viewed one can be either shown in the sidepanel or below/above each discussion.

+####Developers
+This plugin was built to encourage others to add to its functionality.
+The widgets are implemented in such a way to make a new addition relativly easy.
+To learn how to do so, look at an existing widget.
+All of them extend the abstract class, *widgets*, which provides common generic routines used by all of the widgets.
+All of the settings related to sphinx and the sphinx client are passed as construct parameters.
+This is important!!
+Only one instance of the sphinx API should be used since only **1** query is made.
+The widgets add a query to main batch which is then run before each rendered view.
+An exception to this rule are things that need to be executed from a handler inside of Vanilla such as the PostSearch